 When you use your credit card with no intention of repaying the debt, you commit fraud against the credit card company.
 The credit card application you signed to obtain the credit card contains specific language regarding the repayment of debt.
 You promise to repay the amounts you charge to the credit card.

 Therefore, using the card to intentionally pay for purchases or services with no intent to repay the amount is fraud.
 Law enforcement officials may prosecute you.
 Punishment includes fines and jail time.

 Credit card debts fall into the category of unsecured debts.
 Filing bankruptcy discharges unsecured debts.
 A creditor cannot take any actions to collect discharged debts.
 Therefore, a bankruptcy attorney will not take a credit card as payment for attorneys’ fees or filing fees.

 Bankruptcy attorney fees are based on many factors.
 Some factors that affect the amount a bankruptcy attorney charges include, but are not limited to:

 - The complexity of the case

 - The bankruptcy attorney’s experience and skills

-Our bankruptcy attorney fee estimator helps you estimate how much bankruptcy attorneys in your area charge for filing bankruptcy.
+Our bankruptcy attorney fee estimator (also below) helps you estimate how much bankruptcy attorneys in your area charge for filing bankruptcy.
 We can also help you find a bankruptcy attorney who offers free bankruptcy consultations.